 March 2005 2.4%

 March 2002 2.8%

-So, while March’s 2014 rates for these two categories, 3.3% and 3.4%, respectively, are trending positively, when looking at the big picture, it’s not anything to be very happy about either—especially when we see how well we had it during the 2002-2008 time frame.
+So, while March’s 2015 rates for these two categories, 2.4% and 2.5%, respectively, are trending very positively, when looking at the big picture, it’s not anything to be very happy about either—especially when we see how well we had it during the 2005-2008 time frame.
 But regardless, these unemployment numbers usually include a good number of job hoppers, job shoppers and rejects.
 We, on the other hand, are engaged by our client companies to find those candidates who are happy, well-appreciated, making good money and currently working and we entice them to move for even better opportunities—especially where new technologies are expanding.
 This will never change.
-And that is why, no matter the unemployment rate, we still need to market to find the best job orders and we still need to recruit to find the best candidates.
+And that is why, no matter the unemployment rate, we still need to market to find the best possible job orders and we still need to recruit to find the best possible candidates.

 Below are the numbers for the over 25 year olds:

 Less that H.S. diploma – Unemployment Rate

 Management, Professional & Related – Unemployment Rate